ga-wdi-quizzes/week-02/README.md

 ### Question #7

 Define a global variable instructor and set it equal to your Squad Instructor's Name.
-Then define the same as a local variable.
+Then, define the same as a local variable instead.

 Your Answer:
 ```js